KCKC: KC 102.1

 On June 12, 2014, Wilks announced that it would sell its Kansas City cluster (including KCKC) to Pittsburgh-based Steel City Media.
 The sale was approved on September 26, 2014, and was consummated on September 30.
-Shortly after the sale was approved, KCKC dropped the all-80s weekends, reduced its focus on 80s music and included more currents/recurrents in their playlist.
+Shortly after the sale was approved, KCKC dropped the all-80s weekends, and began including more currents/recurrents in their playlist.
 In addition, KCKC changed their slogan to "Today's Best Variety."
 Since then, KCKC has broadened their library to include hits from the 1970s to the present day.

+102.1 Bob FM

+During the station's annual Christmas music run in December 2024, KCKC began teasing a change to come December 26.
+On that day, at 9 a.m., after playing "All I Want for Christmas is You" by Mariah Carey, KCKC flipped to adult hits, branded as "102.1 Bob FM"; the move mirrors a national network of the format, but more relevantly mirrors a similarly operated station, WRRK in Pittsburgh, operated by Steel City.
+The first song on "Bob" was "Girl You Know It's True" by Milli Vanilli.
+While the format would launch completely jockless, the entirety of the KC airstaff was announced by Steel City to retain their positions under the new format, with all airstaff returning on January 13, 2025.